-When you have an autoimmune condition like Hashimoto’s or Graves, your body is using its energy and efforts to attack healthy tissue which means your immune system is compromised.
-This can make you more prone to getting sick and catching things like a cold or a flu.
+When you have an autoimmune condition like Hashimoto's or Graves, a lot of energy is used as your immune system attacks healthy tissue.
+This means your immune system is compromised and can make you more prone to getting sick and catching things like a cold or flu.
 This fact is even more true during a flare.
 This article talks a little more about thyroid disorders and getting sick easier.

 This one is a little less common but I've seen it mentioned in a few places by others and I've experienced it myself.
 It may be caused by generally swelling and inflammation in the neck area which affects surrounding tissues.

 It can happen with hypothyroidism or hyperthyroidism.
 There are some studies that have mentioned sore throat in connection with Hashimoto's as well.
 This one followed 45 patients with various throat and neck sensations related to Hashimoto's of which 6 of them complained of a sore throat.

 I've heard some people mention low-grade fevers as part of a Hashimoto's flare.
 Most information out there on fevers and thyroid disease show fevers to be associated with hyperthyroidism/Graves (though we know it's possible for the thyroid to become overactive in Hashimoto's as well).
 A thyroid storm or thyroid crisis can cause a fever too, though these are very rare.

 Thyroid hormones play a significant role in your oral health.
 When it comes to hypothyroidism and hyperthyroidism, symptoms like enamel hypoplasia (inadequate enamel formation), salivary gland enlargement, glossitis (tongue inflammation), macroglossia (enlarged tongue), increased susceptibility to cavities, and periodontal disease can arise.